groupdocs/docs.groupdocs.com/content/editor-net/release-notes/release-notes-2019/groupdocs.editor-for-.net-19.12-release-notes.md

 # Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Editor for .NET 19.12.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Editor for .NET 19.12.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Editor which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   Two main features of GroupDocs.Editor for .NET version 19.12 are extended formats support and ability to create an EditableDocument instance from inner content of HTML->BODY element and corresponding resource folder.